 - Never send confidential company information via unencrypted email, whether it is in the email body or in the attachment.

-If you do need to email PII (Personally identifiable information, such as a social security number), or you need to email confidential documents such as those containing your business plans, financial data, or intellectual property, be sure to use some form of encryption.
+If you do need to email PII (Personally Identifiable Information, such as a social security number), or you need to email confidential documents such as those containing your business plans, financial data, or intellectual property, be sure to use some form of encryption.

 Alternately, you can send a secure email that will encrypt your entire message, including the email body and any attachments.
 There are many options available for small businesses of any size.
 If your company uses Outlook, consider Microsoft Office 365 Message Encryption.
 Internet security companies such as Sophos, TrendMicro, and Symantec also provide encrypted email solutions.
-Read this post for a review of 10 email encryption software offerings.

 See weekly Small Business Tips like this one by subscribing to our blog.